fnccpp/nucleotide-seq-converter/README.md

 # nucleotide sequence converter

-The program aims to simulate the central dogma underlying the process of transcription and translation.
+The program is aimed to simulate the central dogma underlying the process of transcription and translation.
 The transition from DNA > RNA > (Amino acids) Proteins.

 Please make sure all the files are extracted into the same folder prior to execution.
 Any DNA/RNA sequences will be readable as long as filename.seq or its location address is correctly entered.